Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard.

 It is used as a means of marking by vets at the time of spay or neuter surgery to identify pets as neutered.
 This seems reasonable because the pet is already under anaesthesia and a tattoo may prevent it from undergoing unnecessary exploratory surgery.

-Generally, simple tattoo techniques which do not require special needles or instruments are used for this purpose.
+Generally, simple tattoo techniques that do not require special needles or instruments are used for this purpose.

 A small line or symbol is created on the ventral abdomen.
 A tattoo in this area would be easily discovered and could verify that surgical sterilization had been performed.